0Tech/ledger-cosmos/README.md

 - Build

+   You should set `COIN` environment if you want to use a coin type other than the default ATOM.

    ```
-   make                # Builds the app
+   COIN=$COIN make                # Builds the app
    ```

 - Upload to a device